Faster Algorithms for the Least-Core value and the Nucleolus in Convex Games: The Least Core of Convex Games Combinatorially

-We can now state the main result of this section, which affirms that testing the non-emptiness of (\ref{eq:nonemptiness}) for a given $\varepsilon$, which is equivalent to checking whether $\core\left(\excessgame\right)$ is non-empty, can be done in polytime (see Proposition \ref{prop:core-non-emptiness-condition2} in Appendix \ref{sec:appendix_proofs} for the proof).
+We can now state the main result of this section, which shows that testing the non-emptiness of~(\ref{eq:nonemptiness}) for a given $\varepsilon$, which is equivalent to checking whether $\core\left(\excessgame\right)$ is non-empty, can be done in polytime via an approach that is both different from and faster than Fujishige's \cite{fujishige1984structures,kuipersPolynomialTimeAlgorithm1996,schrijverCombinatorialOptimizationPolyhedra2004,frank2011connections}.
+We analyze the computational complexity in Section~\ref{sec:complexity}.
+The corresponding result can be extended to testing non emptiness of base polytope associated with crossing submodular functions on families closed under complement (see Theorem~\ref{thm:sandwich-non-emptiness-condition}).

 \global\long \Ns{N_{s}}